ImageMagick/Usage-Markdown/layers/index.md

 As you can see the image is only just big enough to hold all the images which were placed relative to each other, while I discarded the resulting images offset relative to the virtual canvas origin.
 This preservation of relative position without clipping or extra unneeded space is what make this variant so powerful.

-Lets try this again by giving one image a negative offset...
+Let's try this again by giving one image a negative offset...

 ~~~
 convert -page -5-10  balloon.gif   -page +35+30 medical.gif  \